-- Approval for a planned absence must be requested in writing to the divisional principal, at least one week in advance.
+Approval for a planned absence must be requested in writing to the divisional principal, at least one week in advance.
 Parents should clearly state the reason for the request.
-If approved, it will be considered an excused absence. - Any activity that can be taken care of during nonschool hours will not be considered an acceptable reason for a planned absence. - Teachers may require any work to be done in advance that they deem necessary.
+If approved, it will be considered an excused absence.
+Please note that even while excused and planned, the absence will be noted on the report card as part of the student's attendance records.
+Teachers may require any work to be done in advance that they deem necessary.
 Teachers will communicate with parents and students to give them a reasonable idea of the work that will be missed.